SiddhantRana5599/Spotify_dashboard/README.md

 Overall Listening:

 Significant Usage: I have listened to a substantial amount of music, with 23.51K total songs played and 48.38K total minutes (approximately 806 hours).

 Diverse Catalog: I have explored a wide range of music, with 989 unique artists, 2134 unique songs, and 1936 unique albums.
 This suggests a broad taste in music.
 Key Insights:

 Listening Trends Over Time:

 Peak in 2022: The "Songs per Year" graph shows a clear peak in listening activity in 2022.
 This could be due to various factors like more free time, specific events, or simply a period of heightened music discovery.

 Decline After Peak: There's a noticeable decline in listening after 2022, though there's a slight uptick towards 2024.
 Top Content:

 Top Songs: "Hold On" is the most played song with 154 plays, followed by "Can't Let You Go" (122 plays).
 This highlights my favorite tracks.

 Top Artists: Pritam is the most listened-to artist by a significant margin (756 plays), followed by Amit Trivedi (641 plays) and Justin Bieber (533 plays).
 This suggests a strong preference for these artists.

 Listening Behavior:

 Song End Reasons:

 "Trackdone" (song finished playing) is the most common reason for a song ending (40.94%), which is normal.

 "Fwdbtn" (forward button) accounts for a substantial portion (21.77%), "Endplay" (I played another song) makes up 20.68%. and "Backbtn" (backward button) accounts for (6.91%)and indicating that I frequently skips songs.
 This could mean I may be exploring new music, not enjoying certain parts of songs, or using playlists with some unwanted tracks.

 Parts of Day:
 "Afternoon" is the most popular time for listening (37.20%), followed by "Morning" (26.08%).
 This suggests that I listens to music during the day, likely during work, study, or commuting.

 Platform Usage:

 Dominant Platform: The dashboard indicates usage across multiple platforms (Android, Webplayer, Windows) with Android being the dominant platform, followed by Windows and webplayer.
 Key Questions and Further Analysis:

 Reasons for 2022 Peak and Subsequent Decline: Exploring external factors or changes in the my life during these periods could provide valuable insights.

-Reasons for Skipping Songs: Investigating the types of songs skipped or the context in which I skipped could reveal more about my taste and listening habits.
+Reasons for Skipping Songs: Investigating the types of songs skipped or the context in which I skipped could reveal more about my taste and listening habits

 Platform Preference: Using Android as the primary platform we could inform platform-specific optimizations or recommendations.

 Diverse Catalog: I have explored a wide range of music, with 989 unique artists, 2134 unique songs, and 1936 unique albums.
 This suggests a broad taste in music.

 Original Spotify Dataset:

 Date and time of when the stream ended in UTC format (Coordinated Universal Time zone).